commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 - many packages compiled with `-O3` (considered not so safe to do)
 - a mixed system that uses stable,unstable and live packages

 live package sources are fetched on the fly and usually from some branch using version control system.
+Usually disabling aggressive optimization flags workes for me.
 #### Terms & packages to know about
 - qtwebengine: a huge package to compile and takes like more than 2 hour to complete on my cpu.
 - libevent: a very important infrastructure of many network dependent packages (including chromium and firefox).